Skip to main content

 I report the 10 year number.
 I don't rank on it.

 5 year TCO is the sort key.
 10 year is a reference column.
-Don't let a round number quietly pick a winner that depends on a lifespan the machine won't reach.

 Don't trust the efficiency label either